-The .bash_profile file is another bash shell script file which we can see as a config file.
-It is stored at ~/.bash_profile.
+The .bash_profile file is another shell script file, which we can see as a config file.
+It is also stored in the home directory.

 However, unlike the .bashrc file, it gets executed every time a user logs into a system.

-This is how a .bash_profile file looks when opened with a text editor.
+This is how a .bash_profile file looks when opened with the nano editor, however you can also use any other text editor like Vim or Emacs.
 This file is used to initialise the current user session on your system.
 A detailed look into the contents will show you all the configurations for your bash login shell session.
 Let’s see how can we take advantage of the .bash_profile file on our system.

 What can we do with the .bash_profile file?

 The most common use of the .bash_profile file is to set up custom environment variables for different users.
 In practice, the usage of the .bash_profile file is the same as the usage for the .bashrc file.
 Most .bash_profile files call the .bashrc file for the user by default.
 Then why do we have two different config files?
 Why can’t we do everything using a single file?